mesosphere/dcos-commons/docs/pages/operations-guide.md

 `env-key` or `file` can be left empty.
 The Secret file is a tmpfs file; it disappears when executor exits.
 Secret content is copied securely by Mesos, if referenced in pod definition as shown above.
 You can make a Secret available as an environment variable, as a file within the Sandbox, or you can use both.

+Please note Secrets are available only in Enterprise DC/OS, not in OSS DC/OS.

 ### Authorization for Secrets